yellowflash2791/Virustotal_Masscan/README.md

 Installation

-- run the bash script virustotal_masscan.sh
+- run the bash script VT_Dirscan.sh
 - Sign into Virustotal,on logging in you will get an API_KEY,paste it in the script i.e virus = virustotal.VirusTotal("------------"))
 _____________________________________________________________________________________________________________________________